 Installation of wear plates usually involves no extra work other than the 'capping' of installation welds, bolts or joints with an alloy that matches the plate overlay ordered.
 Weldability is limited to the substrate material, thus, depending on fabricated dimension and shape and accessibility, we often recommend installation welds directly to the back of the wear face.
 If the plate is double sided (D/S plate), installation via bolting or studding is common.
 All exposed steel should be protected using a hardfacing alloy similar to the manufactured weld overlay... click here to see Trimay's consumable/overlay compatibility chart

 We constantly get positive feedback about the quality of our product... allow us to share it by writing it down.
 Click on the "Share Application" button at the bottom of this page to email us your testimonial or case study application.
 Below is a brief list, detailing the case studies available.
-Please contact us to receive an electronic copy.Asphalt_CS_Screed Plates Asphalt-Concrete_CS_Liners Cement_CS_Plant in Great Lakes Region Mining_CS_Impact Liners Mining_CS_Concrete Transport Mining_CS_Aggregate Transport Forestry_CS_Wear Guards Forestry_Testimonials
+Please log in or sign up to access our case studies.Asphalt_CS_Screed Plates Asphalt-Concrete_CS_Liners Cement_CS_Plant in Great Lakes Region Mining_CS_Impact Liners Mining_CS_Concrete Transport Mining_CS_Aggregate Transport Forestry_CS_Wear Guards Forestry_Testimonials